richpeck/exception_handler/README.md

 Here is a rundown of what to expect ...

 ### → 0.7.0
- - Completely new style
  - Custom exceptions
  - Test suite integration
+ - Exception "mapping" (choose which exceptions to handle)
+ - Email notifications
+ - Model backend
+ - Sprockets 4+
- - Full readme / wiki overhaul
+ - Readme / wiki overhaul

 ### → 0.6.5
  - Streamlined interface